OWRC/interpolants/sources/clipnship.md

 output: html_document
 ---

-The ORMGP is previewing a service from which partners can easily gain access to the spatial layers we produce.
-Imaging a *cookie-cutter* taking a vertical section within which the data are provided.
+The ORMGP is previewing a service where partners can easily gain access to the spatial layers we produce.
+Imagine a *cookie-cutter* taking a 3D block within which the data are provided.

 The first part is the **clipping** function.
-This is where the user supplies an extent of their data request, and the return is all the data available within those extents.
+This is where the user supplies the areal extent of their data request, and the return is all the data available within those extents.

 ![https://desktop.arcgis.com/en/arcmap/latest/tools/analysis-toolbox/clip.htm](https://desktop.arcgis.com/en/arcmap/latest/tools/analysis-toolbox/GUID-6D3322A8-57EA-4D24-9FFE-2A9E7C6B29EC-web.png) \
 [*ArcMAP Clip function*](https://desktop.arcgis.com/en/arcmap/latest/tools/analysis-toolbox/clip.htm)